Optimal Construction of Hierarchical Overlap Graphs: Preliminaries

 \section{Preliminaries}

-Given a finite set $P=\{p_1,...,p_n\}$ of $n$ non-empty strings over a finite set of alphabets, we denote the size of a string $p_i$ by $|p_i|$ and the cummulative size of $P$ by $||P||=\sum_{i=1}^n |p_i|$ ($\geq n$ as strings not empty).
+Given a finite set $P=\{p_1,...,p_n\}$ of $n$ non-empty strings over a finite set of characters, we denote the size of a string $p_i$ by $|p_i|$ and the cumulative size of $P$ by $||P||=\sum_{i=1}^n |p_i|$ ($\geq n$ as strings are not empty).
 For a string $p$, any substring that starts from the first character of $p$ is called a {\em prefix} of $p$, whereas any substring which ends at the last character of $p$ is called a {\em suffix} of $p$.
-A prefix or suffix of $p$ is called {\em proper} if it is not same as complete $p$.
+A prefix or suffix of $p$ is called {\em proper} if it is not same as the whole $p$.
 For an ordered pair of string $(p_1,p_2)$, a string is called their {\em overlap} if it is both a proper suffix of $p_1$ and a proper prefix of $p_2$, where $ov(p_1,p_2)$ denotes the {\em longest} such overlap.
 Also, for the set of strings $P$, $Ov(P)$ denotes the set of all $ov(p_i,p_j)$ for $1\leq i,j \leq n$.
 An empty string is denoted by $\epsilon$.
-We also use the notions of HOG, EHOG and Aho-Corasick trie as follows.
+We also use the notions of HOG, EHOG and the Aho-Corasick trie as follows.

 \begin{definition}[Hierarchical Overlap Graph~\cite{CazauxR20}] Given a set of strings $P=\{p_1,\cdots,p_n\}$, its Hierarchical Overlap Graph is a directed graph ${\cal H}=(V,E)$, where \begin{itemize} \item $V=P\cup Ov(P)\cup\{\epsilon\}$ and $E=E_1\cup E_2$, having \item $E_1=\{(x,y):x$ is the longest proper prefix of $y$ in $V\}$ as {\em tree edges}, and \item $E_2=\{(x,y):y$ is the longest proper suffix of $x$ in $V\}$ as {\em suffix links}. \end{itemize} \end{definition}